rikuhuttunen/bob.io.base/README.rst

  Python bindings for bob.io
 ============================

-This package contains a set of Pythonic bindings for Bob's io packages and functionality.
+This package contains a set of Pythonic bindings for Bob's I/O functionality.

 Installation
 ------------